+Spam comments have gotten out of control on many WordPress websites.
 Instead of turning off the comments, you can add CAPTCHA to the comment form to practically eliminate spam.

-What is Google reCAPTCHA?
+What Is Google reCAPTCHA?

-ReCAPTCHA is an advanced form of CAPTCHA, which is a technology used to differentiate between robots and human users.
-CAPTCHA is an acronym for “Completely Automated Public Turing test to tell Computers and Humans Apart”.
+reCAPTCHA is one of the best ways to fight it. reCAPTCHA is an advanced form of CAPTCHA that can distinguish between robots and human users.
+In fact, CAPTCHA is an acronym for ‘Completely Automated Public Turing Test to Tell Computers and Humans Apart’.

 Google acquired CAPTCHA technology in 2009 and then later rebranded it as reCAPTCHA.
 They also made it easier for human users to easily pass the test.

-Step 2: Register Your Website to Get reCAPTCHA API Keys
+Registering Your Website to Get reCAPTCHA API Keys

-First, you need to type your website name or any name of your choice in the Label field.
+First, you need to type your website name or any name of your choice in the ‘Label’ field.
 This will help you easily identify your site in the future.

-Next, you need to select the reCAPTCHA V2 radio button.
-This will open up 3 new options.
+Next, you need to select the ‘Challenge (v2)’ radio button.
+This will open up 2 new options.

-Since you want to add the reCAPTCHA checkbox to your site, you need to select the “I’m not a robot checkbox” option.
+Since you want to add the reCAPTCHA checkbox to your site, you need to select the first option, ‘I’m not a robot Checkbox’.

-The Domains textbox allows you to add the domain name of your website where you would like to add the reCAPTCHA checkbox.
+When you scroll down, you will see the ‘Domains’ textbox.
+This allows you to add the domain name of your website where you would like to add the reCAPTCHA checkbox.

 You can also add multiple domains or subdomains by clicking on the plus (+) icon.
 This will allow you to use the same API keys on different websites.